Baseline Natural Skincare

 How Baseline recipes support it: fewer variables, minimal actives, and consistent textures reduce cumulative load.

-Relevant recipes: Gentle Barrier Oil Cleanse, Hydrating Conductive Mist.
+Relevant recipes: Anhydrous Oil Cleanser, Hydrating Conductive Mist.

 Natural Moisturising Factor (NMF)